 “There really is no dispute about the fact that these are, in fact, the precursors of limbs that we see in animals today, the same kinds of structures, the humerus here in yellow, the radius, and ulna, which are, I guess, in green, and then some of the features that become parts of the hand and the other digits in a darker color there.
 You can also see that in the course of evolution, animals that begin having eight digits, such as Acanthostega here, reduce to seven digits, to six digits, and to five digits.
 I don’t know how we could find anything more in the way of transitional forms or features unless we went to six and three-quarters or five and a half digits.”

-Secondly, although Padian placed Panderichthys after Eusthenopteron, in the stratigraphic record they are contemporaries.
+Secondly, although Padian placed Panderichthys after Eusthenopteron, they are contemporaries in the stratigraphic record.
 Acanthostega, Ichthyostega and Tulerpeton are also contemporaries.
 It was misleading to presume a linear evolutionary relationship and then present that presumption as evidence of evolution.

 What Padian failed to mention was that, as in modern lobe fins, the fin bones of Eusthen- opteron were not attached to the backbone, whereas those of all tetrapods were.
 To fill the gap he included Panderichthys ‘in press’ in his diagram, referring to a forthcoming paper by Catherine Boisvert, but saying nothing about what that paper would reveal.
 Here is Boisvert herself:

-Not exactly a ringing endorsement of Padian’s view!
+Not exactly a ringing endorsement!
 The pelvic girdle was small – smaller relative to body size than that of Eusthenopteron and half that of Acanthostega.
-Most of the transformations in the pelvic appendage that accompanied the fish to tetrapod transition, she surmised, must have taken place between Panderichthys and Acanthostega, i.e. precisely in the fish-to-tetrapod evidence gap.
+Most of the key transformations in the pelvic appendage, she surmised, must have taken place between Panderichthys and Acanthostega, i.e. precisely in the fish-to-tetrapod evidence gap.
 And there was no evidence of the pelvic girdle being attached to the backbone.

 However, the problem with the idea that lobe-fins did not evolve into amphibians is that it leaves the origin of the latter unexplained.
 Given that the transition did not happen in the late Devonian, it may be better to suppose that amphibians evolved from fish somewhat earlier in the period.